OSLO

 Overview of the first set of measures

-Oslo Living Lab will explore how it is possible to optimise the use of existing infrastructure and transport solutions through new measures, hubs and new collaboration and business models that will both reduce traffic in the city, reduce climate emissions and meet the user’s needs.
+Oslo Living Lab explored how it was possible to optimise the use of existing infrastructure and transport solutions through new measures, hubs and new collaboration and business models that would both reduce traffic in the city, reduce climate emissions and meet the user’s needs.

 1. Mobility on demand for people and freight